Napier shop EB Games ram-raided as part of weekend burglary spree - NZ Herald

-A 17-year-old has been arrested but others are still being sought by police after three New Year's holiday retail burglaries in the Napier and Hastings central business districts.
+A 17-year-old has been arrested but police still seek others after three New Year's holiday retail burglaries in the Napier and Hastings central business districts.

 AdvertisementAdvertise with NZME.